Kiogora/OpenHAPv2/firmware/README.md

 idf.py build
 ```

-Or if you need to setup configurations prior to building using the Kconfig tool bundled with ESP-IDF use:
+Or if you need to setup configurations prior to building using the Kconfig tool bundled with ESP-IDF, use:

 ```console
 idf.py menuconfig build